irvingngr/cpanel-IDE-darkmode/README.md

-Any software or product offered here in this repository does not have any guarantee and is offered as is, it is intended to help the community and its publisher, creator does not benefit directly or indirectly in a monetary way.
+Any software or product offered in this repository does not have any guarantee and is offered as is, it is intended to help the community and its publisher, creator does not benefit directly or indirectly in a monetary way.
 Sale prohibited.

 cPanel is a registered trademark of cPanel LLC, no copyright infringement or commercial benefits intended.
 All rights, logos, names belongs to their respective owners.